 Antigua’s Nelson’s Dockyard is the oldest continuously operating dockyard in the world.
 This Georgian-era working dock has been operating since 1745.
 It’s a measure of the superyachts and the immense wealth in the sailing community here to see how meticulously the yard has been restored.

-Inscribed to the list of UNESCO World heritage sites in 2016, Nelson’s Dockyard is named after Admiral Horatio Nelson, who was stationed here in 1784.
+Inscribed on the list of UNESCO World Heritage sites in 2016, Nelson’s Dockyard is named after Admiral Horatio Nelson, who was stationed here in 1784.
 Start your exploration at the (free) Dockyard Museum, in which you’ll find details on Antigua’s history, Antigua’s forts, the blockhouse ruins Antigua, and the dockyard itself as well as some random British Royal Family memorabilia.

 The marina at Nelson Dockyard contains restaurants, bars, warehouses, and hotels as well as some pretty fancy yachts, most of which will be bigger than your house!
 It’s a great spot to go to see how the other half lives!